prakash-bisht/prakash-bisht/README.md

 - 🔭 I’m currently working on **Document AI**

-- 🌱 I’m currently learning **AutoML with AWS and Reinforcement Learning**
+- 🌱 I’m currently learning **AutoML with AWS,Reinforcement Learning and specializing in DSA**

 - 💬 Ask me about **data science,deep learning and neural networks architectures**